 If you have collected thousands of customer audits and tested the tensile strength of thousands of products, it is all useless without the ability to analyse it for insights.
 With ERP packages in place, managers can take that raw data and track changes, identifying if product sales are improving or decreasing.
 They can create detailed presentations for in-house and external use, and create tailored plans for every department based on the information.

 Quality control is about more than sending regular newsletters to staff and encouraging them to work more effectively.
-It’s about creating a culture of success.
+It’s about creating a culture of success and traceability.
 ERP tools like WinMan are a great way to build the infrastructure that such a culture can be based on.
 The results will be higher quality products, happier clients and a more efficient firm.